lykmapipo/sails-hook-subscriber/README.md

 };
 ```
-Thats all you are supposed to do and `sails-hook-subscriber` will do the heavy lifting to setup `kue` and use  `workers` to proess jobs whenever they are available in the `queue`.
+Thats all you are supposed to do and `sails-hook-subscriber` will do the heavy lifting to setup `kue` and use  `workers` to process jobs whenever they are available in the `queue`.

 ## Configuration
 `sails-hook-subscriber` accept application defined configuration by utilizing sails configuration api.
 In sails `config` directory add `config/subscriber.js` and you will be able to override all the defauts configurations.